-According to Weill, IT governance "is about systematically determining who makes each type of decision (a decision right), who has input to a decision (an input right) and how these people (or groups) are held accountable for their role" (2004:3).
-Comparing the definitions of corporate governance and IT governance, it can be observed that IT governance principles closely resemble corporate governance functions as both are carried out through some fundament key elements: oversight responsibility, enacting policy, account-ability, strategic planning, and resource allocation (Allen, 2006; Bergsma, 2011).
-Accordingly, good IT governance draws on corporate governance principles in determining roles and responsibilities within the organizational structure that govern IT assets, manages, and uses IT resources to realize corporate goals.
+Corresponding to the definition of corporate governance, in terms of structures and processes, Lee and Lee (2009) note that IT governance is the responsibility of corporate executives and the board of directors for ensuring that enterprises' IT sustains organizations strategies and objectives.
+Moreover, based on IT decision rights and accountabilities (Tiwana, Konsynski, & Venkatraman, 2014), Weill (2004) remarks that IT governance "is about systematically determining who makes each type of IT decision (a decision right), who has input to the decision (an input right) and how these people (or groups) are held accountable for their role" (p.3).
+Comparing the definitions of corporate governance and IT governance, it can be observed that IT governance principles closely resemble corporate governance functions as both are carried out through some key elements: strategic planning, oversight responsibility and accountability, and resource allocation (Allen, 2006).
+In view of this, good IT governance draws on corporate governance principles in determining roles and responsibilities within the organizational structure that govern IT assets, manage, and use IT resources to realize corporate goals.